YashvardhanSK/COMP6441-Project/README.md

 It is suppoted by python3 , so to run it make sure you have python3 installed on your vscode. run using python3 main.py then follow the prompts.
-You can also give it your custom text file if chossing the dictionary method.
+You can also give it your custom text file if opting for the dictionary method.

 ## Disclaimer